spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 Basic types
 =====================================

 Let's look at the basic types of the library.

+Signals (Sig)
+----------------------

 We are going to make a sound.
-So the most frequently type is a signal.
+So the most frequently used type is a signal.
 It's called `Sig`.

-Signals (Sig)
-----------------------

 The signal is a steam of numbers that is updated at a certain rate.
 Actually it's a small array of doubles.
 For every cycle the sound-engine updates it.
 It can see only one frame at the given time.